Whiplash Claims – How Much Compensation Can I Claim?

-Very serious head injuries attract the highest compensation.
+Very serious head injuries attract some of the highest compensation payouts.
 This is awarded to individuals who are left severely brain-damaged after the accident.
 This could range from those who display minimum response to outside stimuli to those who are completely unresponsive and in a vegetative state.
 The high compensation covers the cost of full-time nursing care that the injured person is sure to require.

 This high compensation range is typically awarded to individuals whose neck injuries are so severe that it restricts their ability to move their neck freely and it also impacts the movement in one or more limbs.
 Very serious neck injuries could include a neck fracture, severe soft tissue damage, dislocation or damaged disks.

-High compensation for serious eye injury is awarded if the injury has left the injured person completely blind in both eyes, or blinded in one eye with seriously impaired vision in the second eye.
+High compensation for serious eye injury is awarded if the injury has left the injured person completely blind in both eyes.

 Severe scarring and facial disfigurement entitle the victim to high compensation amounts depending on the extent of the damage done.
 Women who suffer face injuries typically receive higher compensation than men with similar injuries.